October 2013 Competition

 - quality, quantity and significance of past experience and published and/or creative outputs of the applicant and any team members relative to their roles in the project and their respective stages of career;

-- evidence of contributions such as commissioned reports, professional practice, public discourse, public policies, products and services, development of talent, experience in collaboration, etc.; and
+- evidence of contributions such as commissioned reports, professional practice, public discourse, public policies, products and services, experience in collaboration, etc.;

 - potential to make future contributions.

 Adjudication committee members assign a score for each of the three criteria listed above, based on the following scoring table.
 The appropriate weighting is then applied to arrive at a final score.
 Applications must receive a score of 3.0 or higher for each of the three criteria in order to be recommended for funding.

 Research offices will be informed of the competition results pertaining to their applicants by way of SSHRC’s secure site.
 All applicants will receive, in addition to SSHRC’s notice of decision, any external assessments received and a summary of the adjudication committee’s evaluation of their proposal, where applicable.

 All applicants and grant holders must comply with the Regulations Governing Grant Applications and with the regulations set out in the Tri-Agency Financial Administration Guide.

 For descriptions of SSHRC terms, see Definitions of Terms.

 Frequently asked questions about Insight Development Grants and Insight Grants

 For more information about the Insight Grants funding opportunity, please contact: